typelevel/typelevel.github.com/_posts/2015-07-30-values-never-change-types.md

 ```

 Now, the type of `replaceWithInt` must contain a note that “by the
-way, the type of `t`, and any variables that refer to it, will change
+way, the type of `ote`, and any variables that refer to it, and any
+variables that refer to *those* variables, and so on until it stops,
-as a result of this call”.
+will change as a result of this call”.

 This is a problem of *aliases*, all the locations that may refer to a
 value.
 If you change the type of the value, you also have to update
-every reference to it!
-This is *the type system*; your promise that
+every reference to it, at compile time!
+This is *the type system*;
-you have no other references is not good enough, you have to *prove*
+your promise that you have no other references is not good enough.
-it.
+You have to *prove* it.

 As with the previous problem, the known solutions to this problem
 would complicate the type systems of Java and Scala beyond their
 design goals.
-In a sense, this aspect of their type systems can be
+In a sense, **this aspect of their type systems can be
-considered to encourage functional programming.
+considered to encourage functional programming**.
 A type-changing map
 that builds a new list of the new type, or what have you, instead of
 mutating the old one, is *trivial* in the Java/Scala generics systems.
 There are no chances of aliasing problems, because no one could